BriefFiniteElementNet/BFE.Net.devdocs/docs/elements/finiteElements/Bar/BarElement.rst

    var bar = new BarElement();
    bar.Behaviour = BarElementBehaviours.FullFrame;

-If we did not want use BarElementBehaviours utility, then we had to write like this:
+If we did not want use BarElementBehaviours utility, then we had to write like this (in this example both are same):

 .. code-block:: cs